ykunisato/lcmr/README.md

   - parameter\_range: range of parameter(a\_L, a\_U, e\_L, e\_U)

-  - parallel: 0 = single, 1 = parallel (parallel processing is not fast
-    to compute at this time)

   - stimation\_method: 0 = optim or optimize(lcm), 1 = post mean(only
     latent cause model)